folke/lazy.nvim/README.md

 ## 📂 Structuring Your Plugins

 Some users may want to split their plugin specs in multiple files.
-Instead of passing a spec table to `setup()`, you can use a lua module.
+Instead of passing a spec table to `setup()`, you can use a Lua module.
 The specs from the **module** and any **sub-modules** will be merged together in the final spec, so it is not needed to add `require` calls in your main plugin file to the other files.